 5.1.
 Visit Fontainebleau from Paris by car

 Where to park in Fontainebleau?
 The car parks near the Palace and the town center are chargeable.
-For example, in order to visit Fontainebleau, you can calculate the cost of parking close to the castle here (in French).
-There are 2 free car parks, but they are quite far from the city center.
+For example, to visit Fontainebleau, you can calculate the cost of parking close to the castle here (in French).
+There are 2 free car parks, but they are far from the city center.
 Your accommodation may include a parking space.
 It’s even more convenient.

 5.2.
 How to get to Fontainebleau from Paris by train for a day trip?